Aristotle-Metadata-Enterprises/aristotlemetadata.com/src/_posts/2016-07-07-design-thinking-for-engineers.md

 By not being there, this gave the design team the freedom to show users actually needed for the product to succeed.

-Lesson 2 - New designs will challenge your vision - thats meant to happen
+Lesson 2 - New designs will challenge your vision - that's meant to happen
 =========================================================================

 For me, Aristotle has been a labour of love, having spent many countless unpaid hours on